curiousoffice/playbook/methodologies/index.md

 # Metrics

-Metrics are going to be measured taking one month of work These are the metrics designed by the squad, classified by principle
+Metrics are going to be measured taking one month of work.
+These are the metrics designed by the squad, classified by principle.

 ## Adaptability
-* \# different technologies the team knows
+* \# different web and mobile technologies the team used
 * \# requirement specification meetings with Product Owner/Customer
-* \# releases to production
+* \# releases to production / total hours invested by the team

 ## Productivity
 * estimated time / invested time
-* \# change requests on features released less than a week ago
+* 1 / \# change requests on features released less than a week ago

 ## Transparency

-* \# tickets with estimated time > X
+* \# tickets with size > 8 (enormous)
-* \# status meetings
-* \# tickets ‘paused’ because of a priority change
 * \# tickets not tracked in the tool
+* total invested hours / invested hours on project without a ticket

 ## Integration
+* \# status meetings
+* \# retrospective meetings
+* 1 / \# communication issues TBD
 * Are roles documented?
+TBD
 * Are communication channels correctly defined?
-* \# retrospective meetings
+TBD

 ## Satisfaction
 * Survey with the following questions: